-In addition to the AFTIR and WAS measurements, several other airborne instruments were part of this campaign, including a single particle soot photometer (SP2) for measurement of refractory black carbon at STP (rBC, μgsm-3, 273 K, 1 atm) (Stephens et al., 2003), a particle-into-liquid sampler-total organic carbon (PILS-TOC, Weber et al., 2001) analyzer to detect water-soluble organic carbon (WSOC), and a high resolution time-of-flight (HR-ToF) aerosol mass spectrometer (AMS) to measure the mass concentration (μgsm-3) for the major non-refractory particle species including organic aerosol (OA), non-sea salt chloride, nitrate, sulfate, and ammonium.
+In addition to the AFTIR and WAS measurements, several other airborne instruments were part of this campaign, including a single particle soot photometer (SP2) for measurement of refractory black carbon at STP (rBC, μg sm-3, 273 K, 1 atm) (Stephens et al., 2003), a particle-into-liquid sampler-total organic carbon (PILS-TOC, Weber et al., 2001) analyzer to detect water-soluble organic carbon (WSOC), and a high resolution time-of-flight (HR-ToF) aerosol mass spectrometer (AMS) to measure the mass concentration (μg sm-3) for the major non-refractory particle species including organic aerosol (OA), non-sea salt chloride, nitrate, sulfate, and ammonium.
 The AMS has been described in full detail elsewhere (Drewnick et al., 2005; Canagaratna et al., 2007).
-Measurements of the aircraft position, ambient three-dimensional wind velocity, temperature, relative humidity, and barometric pressure at 1-Hz were obtained with a wing-mounted Aircraft Integrated Meteorological Measuring System probe (AIMMS-20, Aventech Research, Inc.) (Beswick et al., 2008).
-A Picarro cavity ring-down spectrometer measured H2O, CO2, CO, and CH4 at 0.5 Hz during flight.
-Ratioing the particle data to the Picarro CO measurements allowed synthesis of the particle data with the AFTIR and WAS trace gas measurements on the aircraft following procedures explained in detail elsewhere (Yokelson et al., 2009).
+A Picarro cavity ring-down spectrometer measured H2O, CO2, CO, and CH4 at 0.5 Hz during flight, and used the same sampling inlet as the particle instruments.
+The particle/Picarro inlet was located adjacent to the AFTIR inlet and the Picarro was calibrated inflight with the same standards used to characterize the AFTIR retrievals.
+Thus, ratioing the particle data to the Picarro CO measurements allowed accurate synthesis of the particle data with the AFTIR and WAS trace gas measurements on the aircraft following procedures explained in detail elsewhere (Yokelson et al., 2009).
+Measurements of the aircraft position, ambient three-dimensional wind velocity, temperature, relative humidity, and barometric pressure at 1-Hz were obtained with a wingmounted Aircraft Integrated Meteorological Measuring System probe (AIMMS-20, Aventech Research, Inc.) (Beswick et al., 2008).